imLymei/foji/README.md

-# Foji
+# Foji ⚒️

-Foji is a command-line interface (CLI) tool designed to help you automate and manage your coding tasks.
-It allows you to run custom codes and handle custom parameters.
+Foji is a powerful command-line interface (CLI) tool crafted to streamline and automate long or repetitive commands in your daily workflow.
+With Foji, you can define and execute custom commands, integrate custom parameters, and simplify complex processes, reducing the need to repeatedly type lengthy commands.

 ## Features